Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Introduction

 The discussion on algorithmic collusion draws largely on numerical experiments of certain learning algorithms in a repeated Bertrand competition with a fixed set of sellers and a specific demand model.
 While real-world environments might be more complex, this model enables an analysis of convergence to the static Nash equilibrium.
 In particular, analysts can perform comparative statics based on the knowledge of costs and demand functions that are not available in empirical work.
 One might argue that if algorithmic collusion does not arise in repeated play in a Bertrand pricing game, it is unlikely to emerge in more complex environments where demand and supply change over time.

 There are a number of environments where algorithmic collusion was shown experimentally.
-Most articles focus on Q-learning \citep{Calvano.2020b, calvano_algorithmic_2021-1, klein_autonomous_2021}.
-But \citet{hansen_frontiers_2021} recently found evidence for supra-competitive prices with Upper Confidence Bound (UCB, \cite{auer2002bandit}), a multi-armed bandit algorithm, as well.
+Most articles focus on Q-learning \citep{Calvano.2020b, calvano_algorithmic_2021-1, klein_autonomous_2021}, but \citet{hansen_frontiers_2021} recently found evidence for supra-competitive prices with Upper Confidence Bound (UCB, \cite{auer2002bandit}), a multi-armed bandit algorithm, as well.
 Reward-punishment schemes that might be the result of reinforcement learning algorithms with large state spaces can be ruled out in these environments \citep{lambin2024less}.
+Our Appendix \ref{app:qlearning} includes Q-learning as a benchmark because it is a dominant baseline in prior algorithmic-collusion papers; our focus and contributions are on scalable online optimization/learning algorithms with bandit feedback.

 We argue that it is important to study not only properties of algorithms but also to consider the structure of the games at hand when analyzing the convergence to equilibrium.
 Decades of research on learning in games \citep{young2004strategic, foster1997CalibratedLearningCorrelated} has shown that convergence of learning algorithms to a Nash equilibrium typically requires strong assumptions.
 It is well-known that there are games that cannot be learned via any uncoupled learning dynamics \citep{hart2006stochastic, milionis2022nash}.
 Also, random normal-form games can lead to cycles or even chaotic dynamics \citep{sanders2018prevalence}.
 The Bertrand competition has more structure that we exploit in this paper to show the convergence of large classes of algorithms relevant to algorithmic pricing.